ChuaCheowHuan/gym-continuousDoubleAuction/README.md

 $ pip install -e .
 ```

+---

 # TODO:
 1) Custom RLlib workflow to include custom RND + PPO policies.
 (for training script).

 2) Parametric or hybrid action space (or experiment with different types of
   action space).

 3) More robust tests (add LOB test into test script).

 4) Better documentation.

 5) Display data for all steps (for visualization after simulation).

 6) Move action consequences after each step by each agent into the respective
 info dictionary.

 7) Instead of traders(agents) having the same lag, introduce zero lag
 (Each LOB snapshot in each t-step is visible to all traders) or random lag.

 8) Allow traders to have different starting capital.

 9) Expose the limit orders (that are currently in the LOB or aggregated LOB)
 which belongs to a particular trader as observation to that trader.

+10) Allows a distribution of previous winning policies to be selected for
+trained agents.

-10) Move TODO to issues.
+11) Move TODO to issues.

+---

 # Acknowledgements:
 The orderbook matching engine is adapted from
 https://github.com/dyn4mik3/OrderBook

+---

 # Contributing:
 Please see [CONTRIBUTING.md](https://github.com/ChuaCheowHuan/gym-continuousDoubleAuction/blob/master/CONTRIBUTING.md).

+---

 # Disclaimer:
 This repository is only meant for research purposes & is **never** meant to be